PGPHarvard/FAQ/README.md

 In addition, you are welcome to post any questions, comments, or suggestions you may have to the Personal Genome Project Forum http://forum.personal-genome.org (a participant-driven group that is not officially affiliated with the Harvard PGP).
 You may find the PGP participant community helpful in this regard.

 ###Donation of other genetic data
+At this time the Harvard PGP is not set up to accept donation of other genetic data except under special circumstances.
+We are working on having the capability, however.
+Please contact us if you have questions.